-Instead of using a single ETF investment to implement the U.S. stock allocation of a portfolio (typically Vanguard’s Total Stock Index (VTI)), Tax-Optimized Direct Indexing replaces VTI with individual securities.
+Instead of using a single ETF investment to implement the U.S. stock allocation of a portfolio (typically Vanguard’s Total Stock Index (VTI)), Stock-level Tax-Loss Harvesting replaces VTI with individual securities.

 Thus, if a single stock in the portfolio is down in value, it can be sold to harvest losses (even if the overall market is up).
 In Wealthfront’s standard index ETF portfolios, no tax-loss harvesting benefit would be available unless the U.S. stock market ETF (VTI) declined in value.

-Wealthfront has written a few research oriented white papers on the topic of tax-loss harvesting.
-They conclude that a portfolio including Wealthfront’s Daily Tax-Loss Harvesting service and Tax-Optimized Direct Indexing service could add up to 2.03% annually in additional investment returns (compared to VTI only).
+Wealthfront has written a few research-oriented white papers on the topic of tax-loss harvesting.
+They conclude that a portfolio including Wealthfront’s Daily Tax-Loss Harvesting service and Stock-level Tax-Loss Harvesting service could add up to 2.03% annually in additional investment returns (compared to VTI only).
 Wealthfront is also the only automated financial advisor to publish the results of its Daily Tax-Loss Harvesting service.

 Historically, this strategy has provided additional portfolio gains and more opportunities for tax-loss harvesting.
-When combined with the Daily Tax-Loss Harvesting and Direct Indexing features previously described, Wealthfront estimates the overall after-tax benefit to be as much as 3% each year, as discussed in their latest research.
+When combined with the Daily Tax-Loss Harvesting and Stock-level Tax Loss Harvesting features previously described, Wealthfront estimates the overall after-tax benefit to be as much as 3% each year, as discussed in their latest research.

-Interest Rate: Your line of credit is secured by your diversified investment portfolio, and current rates are between 3.5-4.5% depending on your account size.
+- Interest Rate: Your line of credit is secured by your diversified investment portfolio, and current borrowing rates depend on the size of your portfolio.

-Path also allows you track your financial progress in real time.
+You can track your financial progress in real time.
 Path uses your real transaction history to calculate a rolling 12-month average of how much you’ve been saving and spending, then provides advice on how to achieve your financial goals using this data.
 Wealthfront then combines that information with data acquired from third-party sources like Redfin and Zillow for home pricing estimates and the Department of Education for college tuition costs to calculate foundational elements.

 If that’s something you’re interested in, take a look at this video:

-Wealthfront recently updated Path to include customized college planning advice.
+In addition to home planning, Path now includes customized college planning advice.
 With this addition, Path walks you through every important aspect of college planning and delivers a complete, personalized assessment in three steps:

-You Choose How Much to Save – Path will show you how far your estimated savings will go towards covering college expenses.
+- Path Shows You How Much You Can Pay For – Path will show you how far your estimated savings will go towards covering college expenses.
 Just like with retirement, you can adjust the inputs to see the impact of increased savings.
-Want to make it personal?
-You can upload a custom image for each account on your dashboard.

 Wealthfront is the only robo-advisor offering a cost-effective 529 plan and a personalized college planning service all in one.